umounishece/calculator-using-css-html/README.md

 ## Compatibility

-The calculator is developed using HTML, CSS, and JavaScript, which are supported by modern web browsers.
+The calculator is developed using HTML and CSS which are supported by modern web browsers.
 It is compatible with popular browsers such as Chrome, Firefox, Safari, and Edge.

 ## Credits

-The calculator project was developed by [Your Name] as a demonstration of HTML, CSS, and JavaScript skills.
+The calculator project was developed by [Mounish] as a demonstration of HTML and CSS skills.

 ## License